 Alia Atkinson is a multi-Olympian and breaststroke specialist from Jamaica.
 Born Dec.
 11, 1988 Atkinson competed in her first Olympics at just 16 years old and will compete in her fourth Olympic Games in 2016.
 Atkinson takes her role in Jamaican swimming very seriously, and even has a mission statement to her swimming career: “To place Jamaica on the world map of swimming; to agitate for the improvement of the infrastructural support for swimming in Jamaica so as to be able to take it to the next level; and to realize my full potential for myself, my parents, and my country.”

 One of Atkinson’s first major international championships happened to be the 2004 Olympic Games in Athens.
 At just 15 years old, Atkinson didn’t qualify for a semi-final or championship.
 Four years later she once again was selected to Jamaica’s Olympic Team in 2008, this time for the 200-meter breaststroke.
-The breaststroke specialist finished 25th overall in 2008, making the Beijing Olympics are most successful Games.
+The breaststroke specialist finished 25th overall in 2008.

 In 2012, with two Olympic Games under belt, Atkinson focused on the 100-meter breast.
 Coming out of the semi-finals, she was tied for eighth with Canadian Tera van Beilen.
-The two had a swim off in which Atkinson took the last spot in the championship.
+The two had a swim off in which Atkinson took the last spot in the championship final.
 In the outside lane, Atkinson had an impressive swim where she just missed the medal podium with a fourth-place finish.

 First black woman to win a world title